 To compete with Apple, Fitbit has, once again, dished up a screen with increased pixels and amplified brightness up to 1000 nits.
-In terms of actual specs, Versa and Versa Lite have a hi-res 300 by 300 pixel LCD touchscreen with a screen real-estate of 34 mm (1.34 inches).
+In terms of actual specs, Versa and Lite have a hi-res 300 by 300 pixel LCD touchscreen with a screen real-estate of 34 mm (1.34 inches).

 The original Versa comes in a number of colour options including Black (with black band), Rose Gold (with peach band), Silver (with grey band).
 Versa Lite, on the other hand, comes in Marina Blue, Mulberry, Silver (with lilac band or white band).
-The bands are backwards compatible with the original models.
+The bands are interchangeable and backwards compatible with the original models.